alsalafiyyah/alsalafiyyah.github.io/_posts/2023/2023-07-12-tafsir-surah-al-ankabut-8.md

 note: false
 locale: en
 category: [quran, tafsir]
-excerpt: "And We have enjoined on man to be good and dutiful to his parents; but if they strive to make you join with Me (in worship) anything (as a partner) of which you have no knowledge, then obey them not."
+summary: "And We have enjoined on man to be good and dutiful to his parents; but if they strive to make you join with Me (in worship) anything (as a partner) of which you have no knowledge, then obey them not."
 muftis:
   shaykh:
     - name: Ibn Kathir